Strategies for How to Protect Ducks from Predators

 Hardware Cloth Keeps Predators Out

-Use 1/4 inch hardware cloth for the best protection from any predator.
+Use 1/4 inch hardware cloth to prevent duck predators from entering the run and coop.
+It is the best material for building secure protection from any predator.
 Ultimately, 1/2 inch hardware cloth does work, however, a raccoon may be able to stick its arm through this gap and grab an animal causing them harm.
 The half-inch hardware cloth is big enough for mice to get into the run.
 While they may not be a predator they are vectors for disease and mites.

 Electric Fencing Protects Chickens & Ducks